Yuichi Hirose

 I had a discussion with Anirud and Joel to understand the current situation of the probe station (what have been finished, what not, and what I am supposed to do this semester).
 Anirud showed me the current prototype from last semester, which helped my understanding.

-I looked through the documents and CAD from the last semester to understand the situation more.
+I looked through to understand the situation more.

 I had a discussion with Anirud, Joe, and Joel again to review my project proposal.